radius-project/blog/radblog/content/posts/2025/azure-container-instances/index.md

 ### Support for platform-specific capabilities

 As a part of the new extensibility model, we plan to enable support for Radius users to access platform-specific capabilities in their applications.
 This means that while Radius will continue to provide a consistent application model across different platforms, users will also be able to leverage unique features of each platform when targeting deployments to applicable environments.
-For example, using a given application definition file, Radius users should be able to deploy to confidential containers when targeting the deployment to an ACI environment.
+For example, Radius users should be able to deploy to confidential containers when targeting the deployment to an ACI environment.

 ## Learn more and contribute

 We would love for you to join us to help build Radius:

+* Review and provide feedback on the [Compute Platform Extensibility design document](https://github.com/radius-project/design-notes/pull/91)
+* Let us know what compute platforms you would like to see supported in Radius by commenting on the [Compute Platform Extensibility roadmap item](https://github.com/orgs/radius-project/projects/8/views/1?pane=issue&itemId=113169343&issue=radius-project%7Croadmap%7C73)
 * Join our monthly community meeting to see demos and hear the latest updates (join the [Radius Google Group](https://groups.google.com/g/radapp_io) to get email announcements)
 * Join the discussion or ask for help on the [Radius Discord server](https://aka.ms/radius/discord)
 * Subscribe to the [Radius YouTube channel](https://www.youtube.com/@radapp_io) for more demos
-* Review and provide feedback on the [Compute Platform Extensibility design document](https://github.com/radius-project/design-notes/pull/91)
-* Let us know what compute platforms you would like to see supported in Radius by commenting on the [Compute Platform Extensibility roadmap item](https://github.com/orgs/radius-project/projects/8/views/1?pane=issue&itemId=113169343&issue=radius-project%7Croadmap%7C73)